EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

    - Textures over 256x256 will be exported as dds files, and 256x256 or less will export as png files.
 This threshold can be modified by other settings.
    - **Texture Type**:
      - `Primary`: This option will not change the texture.
-     - `Secondary`: This option will change the minimum size of a dds texture to 256x256.
+     - `Secondary`: This option will change the dds/png cutoff point to 128x128.
    - **Alchemy Version**:
      - `Alchemy 2.5`: This option will export for XML2 PC and MUA1 PC.
 Any dds textures for MUA1 PC will be RGB-BGR swapped.
      - `Alchemy 5`: This option will export for MUA1 PC only.
    - **Transparency**:
-     - `Yes`: This option will export dds textures with DXT5 compression and png textures without compression.
+     - `Yes`: For Alchemy 2.5, this option will export all textures as uncompressed png files.
+For Alchemy 5, this option will export dds textures with DXT5 compression and png textures without compression.
      - `No`: This option will export dds textures with DXT1 compression and png textures with PNG8 compression.
    - **Console**, **Character Size**, **Skin Type**, and **PSP Texture Compression** have no impact on PC textures.
  - **Steam**:
-   - Textures will be exported as dds files.
+   - Textures will be exported as dds files unless modified by other settings.
    - **Alchemy Version**:
      - `Alchemy 2.5`: This option will RGB-BGR swap Steam textures.
      - `Alchemy 5`: This option will not RGB-BGR swap Steam textures.
    - **Transparency**:
-     - `Yes`: This option will export dds textures with DXT5 compression.
+     - `Yes`: For Alchemy 2.5, this option will export all textures as uncompressed png files.
+For Alchemy 5, this option will export dds textures with DXT5 compression.
      - `No`: This option will export dds textures with DXT1 compression.
    - **Console**, **Character Size**, **Skin Type**, **Texture Type**, and **PSP Texture Compression** have no impact on Steam textures.
  - **GameCube**: